-This document proves genuine need for a foreign hire to fill a vital position.
+This document proves the genuine need for a foreign hire to fill a vital position.
 Normally, employers must attempt to hire local first, or show that the Canadian labour market doesn’t supply the talent required.
 Industries that need specialized skills and education grow faster than the number of Canadians who meet job requirements.
-For owner operators, creating business in Canada is the main skillset.
+For owner-operators, creating business in Canada is the main skillset.

 Since labour requirements differ according to industry and business needs, LMIA applications offer various paths to obtain this documentation.
 In some cases, the Canadian government expedites the process to promote specific types of business immigration, especially for those who create economic benefit.